StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 ## Description

-Routine Load can be used to continuously consume messages from Apache Kafka® and loads data into StarRocks.
-Routine Load can consume CSV, JSON, and Avro (supported since v3.0.1) data from a Kafka cluster and access Kafka via SSL encryption, SASL authentication, or unsecured authentication.
+Routine Load supports to continuously consume messages from Apache Kafka® and loads data into StarRocks.
+Routine Load supports to consume CSV, JSON, and Avro (supported since v3.0.1) data from a Kafka cluster and access Kafka via SSL encryption, SASL authentication, or unsecured authentication.

 This topic describes the syntax, parameters, and examples of the CREATE ROUTINE LOAD statement.